0xblow/maths/README.md

 # maths
-A Python programe which performs basic maths functions accessible through a menu.
+A Python programe which performs basic math operations accessible through a menu.